lacoseismic/nshmp-haz/docs/pages/Ground-Motion-Models.md

 | [Atkinson, 2015](http://dx.doi.org/10.1785/0120140142) | ATKINSON_15 | orientation-independent horizontal |  |
 -->

-## Auxilliary Models
+### Auxiliary Models

-Auxilliary models are not used directly, they can be used by concrete implementations of GMMs to modify model output.
+Auxiliary models are not used directly, they can be used by concrete implementations of GMMs to modify model output.

 | Reference | Purpose | Component | Notes |